portworx/px-docs/applications/wp-k8s.md

 `kubectl delete -f mysql-vol.yaml`

-`Note:` Portworx PersistentVolume would allow you to recreate the Deployments and Services at this point without losing data, but hostPath loses the data as soon as the Pod stops running.
+`Note:` Portworx PersistentVolume would allow you to recreate the Deployments and Services at this point without losing data, but hostPath loses the data as soon as the Pod stops running...